account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

 //================================================================================================
 11.DB SQL Eloquent queries
   #For Eloquent ORM:
+    User::all() and User::get() will do the exact same thing. get() is a method on the Eloquent\Builder object.
+If you need to modify the query, such as adding a where clause, then you have to use get().

     $articles = wpress_blog_post::all();
     $articles =  wpress_blog_post::where('wpBlog_status', '1')->get();  INSIDE MODEL =>   $articles = $this->where('wpBlog_status', '1')->get();
 	$articles = wpress_blog_post::where('wpBlog_status', '1')->where('wpBlog_category', 1)->get();